ripperjunkie/2DEngineCPP/README.md

 "# 2DEngineCPP"

-This is simple 2D Engine uses SDL to render graphics/window.
+This is an example of a simple 2D Engine written in C++.

+This project uses SDL (dlls) to render graphics/window.

 Accomplishments: Engine Archictecture, Physics components, Collision detection, Simple rendering components, Input Handling.